- Course Number: GMS 6414

 Jaya Kolli, M.D., Lecturer of Physiology and Functional Genomics, firstname.lastname@example.org, Tel: 352-273-8693.

-This course is designed to be taken as part of the Medical Physiology Certificate course and should be preceded by GMS 6400C and GMS 6410.
+This course is designed to be taken as part of the certificate in medical physiology program and should be preceded by GMS 6400C and GMS 6410.

 The kidney is the primary regulator of all the body fluid compartments and controls both volume and composition.
-This course explores: 1).
-The mechanisms by which filtration of fluid occurs at the glomerulus.
-2).
-Some current ideas on the causes of progression of chronic kidney disease.
-3).
-Molecular aspects of structural and functional regulation of renal sodium excretion.
-4).
-Advances in the molecular understanding of the kidney and acid base balance.
-5).
-The complex renal adaptations that occur in renal hemodynamics and sensing and control of sodium balance during normal pregnancy.
+This course explores: 1) the mechanisms by which filtration of fluid occurs at the glomerulus; 2) some current ideas on the causes of progression of chronic kidney disease; 3) molecular aspects of structural and functional regulation of renal sodium excretion; 4) advances in the molecular understanding of the kidney and acid base balance; and 5) the complex renal adaptations that occur in renal hemodynamics and sensing and control of sodium balance during normal pregnancy.